jina/refactoring/exercise/README.md

 **Extracting Base Class**

 First, extract a base class.
-Determine what a shared classname might be and copy over all the repeated styles that you might want all buttons to share.
+Determine what a shared class name might be and copy over all the repeated styles that you might want all buttons to share.

-    "I decided to call it `.feedback` because all of the class names in use described a type of user feedback and this class was not in use already." — Chris Eppstein, Digg refactor post
+> "I decided to call it `.feedback` because all of the class names in use described a type of user feedback and this class was not in use already." — Chris Eppstein, Digg refactor post

 For now we're going to add that base class to some/all of the places this module exists in our HTML.
 This is a test step, to make sure everything applies OK.
 We'll clean this up even more going forward.